-To confirm Lord PALMERSTON, the opponents of the bills-free-traders-proceeded exactly in the strain of old Protectionist advocates.
+To confirm Lord PALMERSTON, the opponentsof the bills-free-traders-proceeded exactly in the strain of old Protectionist advocates.
 Without restrictive laws, capitalists will err, argued Mr. STRUTT.
 The French and American laws, said Mr. WILLIAM BROWNE, will not suit us.
-Without a liability artificially extended beyond the capital, pleaded Mr. MUNTZ, WATT would have been the victim of a Joint-Stock Company under the control of its directors, "ignorant donkeys."
-Small capitalists, urged Mr. Spooner, will entrust their money to directors who are not trust-worthy.
-"Wild speculation," cries Mr. Strutt; "Ruin to thousands," exclaims Mr. HASTIE; "Ruinous litigation," puts in Mr. MUNTZ; "Bankruptcy," groans Mr. GLYN; "Late period of the session," insinuates Mr. W. Russell.
-In short, if Parliament does not stand over the little capitalists and advise them, the little capitalists will not know how to use their own money.
-It is the great capitalists who say so; just as the great landlords said it of the working farmers.
+Without a liability artificially extended beyond the capital, pleaded Mr. worthy. them, the little capitalists will not know how capitalists who say so; just as the great ment," but a massacre. landlords said it of the working farmers.